-[TOP TIP] If you are in the US, you can grab the T-Mobile E587 from one of their stores, and more information on how to unlock and the data plans available ($50 for 3GB of data valid for 30 days) can be found on my Huawei E587 post.
+[TOP TIP] If you are in the US, you can grab the T-Mobile E587 from one of their stores, and more information on unlocking and their data plans ($50 for 5GB of data valid for 30 days) can be found on my Huawei E587 post.
 This MiFi has become my global option for anywhere in the world now.

 Each MiFi provides simple setup via a web based interface, and you can use the standard 192.168.1.1 address to access the settings just like on your home router.
 Battery life hovers around 3-4 hours depending on how much surfing you are doing.

 Switching off your 3G connection is not always a simple process, but doing so can save you real £/$/€ when you travel.
-On some phones and the iPhone/iPad you can just select the “disable cellular” option, and on Symbian devices you can increase the priority of WiFi connections above 3G – but it will depend on your device.
+On some phones and the iPhone/iPad you can just select the “disable cellular” option, and on Android devices you can turn this off in the wireless settings option.

 Once you are operating on WiFi only, you can pick up the local WiFi (hotel or MiFi) signal and all of your internet and email sessions will use WiFi.

 Tip 7.
-[NEW] Consider Truphone if based in the US/Australia and UK and travelling between these countries.
+Consider Truphone if based in the US/Australia and UK and travelling between these countries.

-On my most recent trip to the US from the UK I decided to give Truphone a go.
+Back in 2011 on a trip to the US from the UK I decided to give Truphone a go.
 I have been using them since 2006 before I moved from Australia to the UK (with their VoIP service), and they now offer a Truphone SIM.
-The SIM is currently provides “local rates” in the US, UK and Australia.
+The SIM currently provides “local rates” in the US, UK and Australia.